 As a parent, you’re your child’s first teacher.
 You teach them how to walk, how to eat, how to dress themselves, and how to read, write, and speak.
 You teach them every essential skill they need in life – without you, they wouldn’t be able to learn those crucial skills.

 Just like you can’t expect a child to learn how to read and write naturally, you can’t expect them to develop empathy and kindness on their own.
-They need your guidance in order to develop emotional intelligence – they can’t do it by themselves.
-Building kindness and empathy in your child takes time, and the following steps can help you teach these essential skills to them while they’re still elementary schoolers.
+They need your guidance in order to develop social emotional learning – they can’t do it by themselves.
+Building kindness and empathy in your child takes time, and the following steps can help you teach these essential skills to them while they’re still elementary schoolers

 Help them understand the meaning of kindness